shubhambmehta/shubhambmehta.github.io/_posts/2018-10-06-moodvarietyreco.md

 The system is a hybrid one with first content filtering, and then collaborative filtering using Singular Value Decomposition using surprise package in Python.
 The collaborative filtering is a standard one, but I have played on with the content filtering algorithm.
 The main motive was to have content filter that would ................

-The data I used was the MovieLens small data available at this [link](https://grouplens.org/datasets/movielens/).
+The data usd is the MovieLens small data available at this [link](https://grouplens.org/datasets/movielens/).
 It has around  100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.

 All the code is available at this [link]().